 Music Is Like Medication for Some Kids With ADHD.
 Some children, especially those who have ADHD, may benefit from listening to music while studying.

 He should know.
 Sacks has documented the power of music to arouse movement in paralyzed Parkinson's patients, to calm the tics of Tourette syndrome, and to vault the neural breaches of autism.
 His belief that music can heal the brain is gaining favor, thanks, in part, to Gabrielle Giffords.
 In January 2011, the Arizona congresswoman survived a gunshot wound to her left temple.
 Because language is controlled by the brain's left hemisphere, Giffords was unable to speak.

 The study, reported in Nature Neuroscience, found that the chemical was released at moments of peak enjoyment.
 Researchers from McGill University in Montreal said it was the first time that the chemical - called dopamine - had been tested in response to music.
 Dopamine increases in response to other stimuli such as food and money.
 It is known to produce a feel-good state in response to certain tangible stimulants - from eating sweets to taking cocaine.

 Dopamine is also associated with less tangible stimuli - such as being in love.
 How Music Can Improve Worker Productivity - Workstation.
 Photo Editors’ note: Here’s one of our favorite stories from the archives, now being featured in our Smarter Living collection.

 For elite athletes, fitness fanatics and gym goers, having the right frame of mind is the best way to achieve the perfect performance.

-Some of its notable functions are in: The Science Behind Music – TCNJ Journal.
+Where is dopamine produced?
+The Science Behind Music – TCNJ Journal.
 By Mylin Batipps It’s no secret that everybody loves listening to music.